Composed between November 2006 and June 2007 by

 Christopher McFall is a Kansas City-based composer.

-Sascha Neudeck is a biochemist and musician based in Vienna.
-He uses
+Sascha Neudeck is a Vienna-based biochemist and musician.

-remote beauty, coupled with detailed, mundane, intimate reality.
+vast, remote beauty, coupled with detailed, mundane, intimate

-Imagine working on some tedious chore in a Northern European
+reality.
+Imagine working on some tedious chore in a Northern

-potting shed while, outside, the Northern Lights rage. ‘jsj’, for
+European potting shed while, outside, the Northern Lights rage.

-example, hovers not unlike Stockhausen’s Kontakte,
+jsj, for example, hovers not unlike Stockhausen’s Kontakte,

 then homes in on some desultory found sounds, obscure

 David Stubbs in The Wire